Rails-with-Trails: Lessons Learned

 This session demonstrates how communities can develop Rails-with-Trails that facilitate both rail and active transportation.

-by Jared Fijalkowski, Community Planner, Volpe National Transportation Systems Center, Eli Griffen, Manager of Trail Development Resources, Rails-to-Trails Conservancy (RTC)
+by Jared Fijalkowski, Community Planner, Volpe National Transportation Systems Center, Eli Griffen, Manager of Trail Development Resources, Rails to Trails Conservancy

 Learning Objectives: